Cyber Security

 Certification Level: Entry vs. Advanced and Their Cost Implications

-Consider this: according to (ISC)², certified professionals can expect an average salary increase of 35% compared to their non-certified peers.
+Consider this: according to (ISC)², certified professionals can expect an of 35% compared to their non-certified peers.
 This statistic underscores the value of investing in advanced qualifications.
 To streamline budgeting for these certifications, organizations might explore a , akin to those used in managed IT and security services.
 Such an approach can facilitate expense forecasting and ensure that training budgets are managed effectively, ultimately maximizing the return on investment in cybersecurity talent.

 The light blue slice shows the cost of entry-level certifications, which is typically around $400, while the dark blue slice represents the advanced certifications, starting at about $749.
 This visual helps to highlight the financial differences between the two certification levels.